-The Bachelor of Science degree in Radiologic Science provides imaging professionals with the foundational education necessary to advance into various career possibilities, including advanced imaging modalities, graduate degrees, and professional advancement into entry management, education, and informatics positions.
+The Computed Tomography certificate program provides imaging professionals with the foundational education necessary to advance into various career possibilities, including advanced imaging modalities, graduate degrees, and professional advancement into entry management, education, and informatics positions with an emphasis in Computed Tomography (CT).

-Students in this program will graduate with a Bachelor of Science degree in Radiologic Science (BSRS), with an emphasis in radiography.
+Students in this program will graduate with a certificate of completion in Computed Tomography.